Last updated 16 Jul 2026, 19:51 UTC · updated through the trading day

 This daily chart compares Exxon Mobil price movement with live fear, greed, neutral and extreme sentiment readings for the wider market trend.

-During the last 4 days, Exxon Mobil sentiment ranged from 32 (Fear) to 34 (Fear), with the current reading sitting at 32.
+During the last 883 days, Exxon Mobil sentiment ranged from 14 (Extreme Fear) to 84 (Extreme Greed), with the current reading sitting at 64.

 What Is the Exxon Mobil Fear and Greed Index Today?